Capelinha/alexa-sls-bus/README.md

 # alexa-sls-bus

 This is a serverless stack that represents the services for alexa.
+Alex's skill to know the location of São Paulo buses

 ## Requirements